 Before you dive in

-A word of caution about decision frameworks… they aren’t magic.
-Decision making frameworks don’t replace hard work, research, discussion, and debate.
-Instead, they provide a common setting for decisions to be made, and a process that should create speed and consistency while still covering all the bases.
+A word of caution about scalable decision-making frameworks… they aren’t magic.
+Decision-making frameworks don’t replace hard work, research, discussion, and debate.
+Instead, they provide a common setting for decisions to be made and a process that should create speed and consistency while still covering all the bases.

 Relying on a framework for every single decision is overkill; they should be reserved for important decisions that impact a large swath of the organization.
 Overreliance can destroy everyone’s sense of autonomy and create its own share of bottlenecks.